Hamburg Bucket List: What are the Top Tourist Attractions in Hamburg, Germany?

 Welcome to Hamburg, the city with more or less 2,500 bridges!
-It can single-handedly surpass the combined number of bridges in Venice, Amsterdam, and London.
-The fact that around 8% of its area is covered by water makes it an even more exciting city with lots of unique experiences to offer.
+It can single-handedly surpass the combined number of Venice, Amsterdam, and London bridges.
+Around 8% of its area is covered by water makes it an even more exciting city with lots of unique experiences to offer.

 There are at least fifteen activities in this city alone that can make your holiday the most memorable vacation ever.